ganltc/pages/content/memleak/mmleak-usage.rst

 :category: memory
 :authors: Malahal Naineni

-Tracing memory leaks with mmleak with nfs-ganesha daemon
+Tracing nfs-ganesha daemon memory leaks with mmleak tool
 ===========================================================

 Valgrind and libasan are good tools to track memory leaks on test